 Fragrance Oil Flash Point: What Does it Mean?

-We receive a lot of questions concerning fragrance oils and their flash points, so we decided to share a little bit more information about this subject to help our customers understand the importance of it when making candles.
+We receive a lot of questions concerning our fragrance oils and their flash points, so we decided to share a little bit more information about this subject to help our customers understand the importance of it when making candles and other products.

 A flash point is defined as the temperature at which a substance can ignite if it comes in contact with an open flame or spark.

 Where do I Find the Flash Point for my Fragrance Oils?

 You can find the flash points for each fragrance oil on their specific product page on our website, as well as the backs of all our fragrance oil bottles.

 How Does the Flash Point Affect My Candles?